Ompatel12-doce/Code_Ke_Aashiqz/README.md

 ## Notes

-- The game runs in a Windows command prompt.
+- The game runs only on a Windows command prompt.
-- Uses `conio.h` for non-blocking keyboard input.
+- Uses `conio.h` for real time keyboard input.
 - `windows.h` is required for cursor movement and screen updates.

 ## Difficulties